sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 **Fun Fact:** the `-p` flag creates intermediate directories as required

-**Fun Fact:** You can do `M-x man` and then type the command you want to learn more about.
+**Fun Fact:** In Emacs, you can type `M-x man` followed by type the command you want to learn more about.
 This is really handy when guides tell you to run some terminal command with some flags.
-You should always know what those flags do.
+You should always know what those flags do; not taking the time to inspect their effects is stupid and can get you into a lot of trouble.

 ### Setting up Org Mode {#setting-up-org-mode}